araobp/data-science/README.md

 # Digital Signal Processing

 I have started relearning digital signal processing by re-doing the works in my past projects.
-Especially, I am very interested in digital **audio** processing and **acoustinc scene classification** with a low-end low-power-consumption MCU such as STM32L476RG.
+Especially, I am very interested in digital **audio** processing and **acoustinc scene classification** with a low-end and low-power-consumption MCU such as STM32L476RG.

 ## Digital Audio Processing (Work in progress)